 Now let’s see how these dynamics enable the Bisq DAO to provide 3 core governance functions without any central points of authority.

-Every project needs to be financial sustainable to fund ongoing operations and development.
+Every project needs to be financially sustainable to fund ongoing operations and development.
 But traditional means of handling revenue and revenue distribution are necessarily centralized—any receiving address or account must be owned by one person, or a small group; determining how much a person should be paid must be determined by one person, or a small group; etc.

 In the Bisq DAO, trading fees are collected from traders and distributed to contributors, but there is no central authority to do this.
 Here’s how it works: after a Bisq contributor does work, they file a compensation request in the DAO with a description of what they did and how much BSQ they want in return.
 Then, stakeholders (who are other contributors, traders, and anyone else with BSQ) vote for/against the request.
 If the request is approved, the contributor is issued new BSQ in the amount they requested and BSQ supply is increased.

 Where does new BSQ actually come from?

 Recall that a BSQ token is merely colored bitcoin.
 When a contributor makes their compensation request in the DAO, they must also include the tiny amount of bitcoin to be 'colored' as BSQ (the spec requires 100 satoshis).
 So if a contributor requests 1,000 BSQ, they will need to include 100 * 1,000 = 100,000 satoshis with their compensation request—just about 10 USD at a rate of 10,000 USD/BTC.

 If their request is approved, those satoshis are 'colored' and recognized as 1,000 valid BSQ tokens on Bisq.
 Assuming a BSQ market value of 1 USD (exact value will fluctuate), the contributor will have been granted 1,000 USD worth of BSQ for a negligible cost of 10 USD.